spencertipping/canard/doc/global-symbol-table.md

     2. There is also some overhead executing lists defined this way.
     3. Inlining is not generally possible, which will slow the processor down.
     4. Decoding is a pain and requires extra metadata.
-    5. On processors/operating systems with the NX bit, we'll have to change the memory protection of the page where the list is allocated.
+    5. On systems with W^X (currently just OpenBSD, according to Wikipedia), we'll have to change the memory protection of the page where the list is allocated.

+A nice advantage, however, is that we now have a way to encode native instructions without explicit decisionals.
+Otherwise the interpreter needs to know the difference between primitives and other instructions.

 # Mutability vs immutability